lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-02-02-Formalising_Math_Set_theory.md

 and Quaife correctly described his proofs as semiautomatic.
 He proved Cantor's theorem and a challenge of that era: that the composition of homomorphisms is a homomorphism.

-The most ambitious proposal to emerge from this era was the [*QED manifesto*](https://www.cs.ru.nl/~freek/qed/qed.html) (anonymous, but was said to be driven by [Robert Boyer](https://www.cs.utexas.edu/people/faculty-researchers/robert-boyer)).
+The most ambitious proposal to emerge from this era (published in 1994) was the [*QED Manifesto*](https://www.cs.ru.nl/~freek/qed/qed.html) (anonymous, but was said to be driven by [Robert Boyer](https://www.cs.utexas.edu/people/faculty-researchers/robert-boyer)).

 > QED is the very tentative title of a project to build a computer system that effectively represents all important mathematical knowledge and techniques.
 The QED system will conform to the highest standards of mathematical rigor, including the use of strict formality in the internal representation of knowledge and the use of mechanical methods to check proofs of the correctness of all entries in the system.